Overview

 The most famous attraction of the Mont Saint-Michel is the Abbey.
 It is a UNESCO World Heritage Site and a marvel of medieval architecture.

-Climb the steep hill to the abbey and enjoy the view over the surrounding landscape.
+Climb the steep hill to the abbey and enjoy the view of the surrounding landscape.
 Along the way, you’ll pass through winding cobblestone streets, medieval buildings, and charming shops selling souvenirs and local specialties.

-Inside the abbey you find an interior of Gothic architecture with intricate stonework and stunning stained glass windows.
+Inside the abbey, you find an interior of Gothic architecture with intricate stonework and stunning stained glass windows.

 Although visiting Mont Saint Michel is free, you have to pay an entrance fee of €13 to visit the Abbey.
 You can buy your tickets in advance online.